 Why did I stop developing llamas version 1?
 I think a combination of things:

-• I got stuck on an implementation detail for Strings
+- I got stuck on an implementation detail for

-• I thought it was ugly to have a struct Int8Column; I felt that it should be something more like Column<T>.
+s - I thought it was ugly to have a struct

 Discouraged by what were, at the time for me, extreme type convolutions, I took a break and made a procedural macro to melt Array of Struct data: beetl